 Here our guide comes to its last page, but we hope that it will become the start for your new journey!

 The SaaS development process steps can vary depending on the team.
-It is very important to setup trustworthy relationships with the developers in the initial stages.
+It is very important to setup trustworthy relationships with the chosen SaaS development company in the initial stages.
 Here a Project Manager who balances between business and technical parts can be of help.
 A good Project Manager will take the burden of managing development time and progress while letting you focus on strategic aspects.

 Do not hesitate to ask questions and seek clarification from the technical guys.
-Also, remember that the more concise your requirements are at the beginning, the best chances to get a more accurate estimation and escape changes and development time increase at the end.
+Also, remember that the more concise your requirements are at the beginning, the best chances to calculate the SaaS development costsand escape changes and development time increase at the end.

 So what is your next step?
 Maybe getting a free quote for your SaaS?